 Here are some helpful downloads

-Thank you for reading this post, I hope it helped you in developing a better understanding of cellular networks.
-Sometimes, we need some extra support especially when preparing for a new job, or studying a new topic, or maybe just buying a new phone.
+Thank you for reading this post.
+I hope it helped you in developing a better understanding of cellular networks.
+Sometimes, we need extra support, especially when preparing for a new job, studying a new topic, or buying a new phone.
 Whatever you are trying to do, here are some downloads that can help you:

 Students & fresh graduates: If you are just starting, the complexity of the cellular industry can be a bit overwhelming.
 But don’t worry, I have created this FREE ebook so you can familiarise yourself with the basics like 3G, 4G etc. As a next step, check out the latest edition of the same ebook with more details on 4G & 5G networks with diagrams.
-You can then read Mobile Networks Made Easy which explains the network nodes e.g. BTS, MSC, GGSN etc.
+You can then read Mobile Networks Made Easy, which explains the network nodes, e.g., BTS, MSC, GGSN etc.

 Professionals: If you are an experienced professional but new to mobile communications, it may seem hard to compete with someone who has a decade of experience in the cellular industry.
 But not everyone who works in this industry is always up to date on the bigger picture and the challenges considering how quickly the industry evolves.
-The bigger picture comes from experience which is why I’ve carefully put together a few slides to get you started in no time.
-So if work in sales, marketing, product, project or any other area of business where you need a high-level view, Introduction to Mobile Communications can give you a quick start.
-Also, here are some templates to help you prepare your own slides on product overview and product roadmap.
+The bigger picture comes from experience, which is why I’ve carefully put together a few slides to get you started in no time.
+So if you work in sales, marketing, product, project or any other area of business where you need a high-level view, Introduction to Mobile Communications can give you a quick start.
+Also, here are some templates to help you prepare your own slides on the product overview and product roadmap.